MarynaShavlak/dev-interview-hub/src/entities/Article/ui/ArticleCard/ListViewCard/ListViewCardDeprecated/README.md

 );
 ```
 ## Conclusion
-The **`DeprecatedListViewCard`** component is crucial for displaying articles in a list layout using outdated styling.
+The **`ListViewCardDeprecated`** component is crucial for displaying articles in a list layout using outdated styling.
 It offers a comprehensive view of each article, including the author's information, title, creation date, categories, a brief text snippet, and view count.
 The component ensures a consistent and engaging browsing experience by handling image fallbacks with a default image and skeleton loader.
 Overall, this component is vital for maintaining access to article content during the transition to newer UI components.